jellytech3438/HDmain/application/README.md

 # Rent_App ( Basic Part )

 ## Description
 - As a landlord, you need to deal with tons of tenants' information.
 For example, how tenants using theirs rooms, what are theirs names, what are theirs phone numbers when you need to contact them, how much rent they should pay this month, or even which tenant was getting reported such trivias.
-This app is provide to landlord for them to manage his/her building easily.
+This code is provide to landlord for them to manage theirs building easily.
 ## How To Use
 - You need to follow these three steps :
 #### The Thing Need To Do At Beginning
 - You must have a computer with C language environment.
-- You can prepare your own input or get one after the first coding.
+- You can prepare your own input or get one after executing the code.
 #### The Thing Need To Do While Using
 -
 #### The Thing Need To Do At The End
--
+- You can get output after every executing.
 ## Algorithm
+- **Show phone number** function using bubble sort.
 ## Main Functions
-## Problem When Using The App
+## Problem When Using The Code